MatthewTarling/matthewtarling.github.io/content/authors/matthew-tarling/_index.md

 ---
 # Display name
-title: Matthew Tarling
+title: Matthew S Tarling

 # Full name (for SEO)
-first_name: Matthew
+first_name: Matthew S
 last_name: Tarling

 # Is this the primary user of the site?
 superuser: true